Hornchurch: Economy

 Hornchurch is identified in the London Plan as a local district centre with 31000 sqm of commercial floorspace.
 It is not considered a significant commercial office location.
 Within Havering, it is identified as one of seven town centres in the borough, with a retail area extending along High Street, North Street and Station Lane.

 Transport

-There are no stations in central Hornchurch, but five stations are located within the town; Upminster Bridge tube station is located just within its eastern boundary, Hornchurch tube station is located about 1/2 mi south of the high street, Elm Park tube station is about 1+1/2 mi to the south west on the London Underground and Emerson Park railway station on the London Overground is located about 1/2 mi to the north, and Harold Wood railway station on the Great Eastern Main Line to the far north for TFL Rail.
+There are no stations in central Hornchurch, but five stations are located within the town; Upminster Bridge tube station is located just within its eastern boundary, Hornchurch tube station is located about 1/2 mi south of the high street, Elm Park tube station is about 1+1/2 mi to the south west on the London Underground and Emerson Park railway station on the London Overground is located about 1/2 mi to the north, and Harold Wood railway station on the Great Eastern Main Line to the far north for the Elizabeth line.

 Hornchurch is served by the following Transport for London contracted London Bus routes: 165, 193, 248, 252, 256, 365, 370 and 372.